Academic Employees (TA/AI)

 Medical Benefits/Insurance

-Review information about the faculty/staff level medical insurance you will receive.
+Review information about the student employee medical insurance you will receive.
 This comes at no cost to the student and you are automatically enrolled in the medical insurance plan with Blue Cross Blue Shield.
-However, if you wish to add dental and/or vision coverage, you must submit the Insurance Enrollment/Change Application form on this page to Human Resources within the first 30 days of employment (by Sept.
-30).
-Alternatively, after your appointment reaches final approval around Sept.
-1, it is possible that you will receive email instructions from Human Resources asking if you wish to opt in for optional dental and/or vision plans.
+However, if you wish to add dental and/or vision coverage, you can review the information on this page.

 Tuition Reduction Benefit & In-State Tuition Waivers

-Students employed as teaching assistants (TAs)or assistant instructors (AIs) are eligible for a tax-exempt Tuition Reduction Benefit (TRB) related to their student academic employment.
-This benefit will be applied to your tuition bill.
+Students employed as teaching assistants (TAs) or assistant instructors (AIs) are eligible for a tax-exempt Tuition Reduction Benefit (TRB) related to their student academic employment.
+This benefit will be applied to your tuition bill by your hiring unit.

 Afterward, students must claim a non-resident tuition exemption (NRTE) waiver to zero out their tuition bill.